LazhanskyRufat/FSharpInUnity3D/README.md

 # FSharpInUnity3

-Test of possibility of using Nemerle programming language to create games in Unity3D engine
+Test of possibility of using F# programming language to create games in Unity3D engine